Getting Started

 First, clone this repo from GitHub:

-git clone git@github.com:Meganmccarty/memcollection-wagtail.git
+git clone git@github.com:Meganmccarty/memcollection-api.git

 Environment Variables